NASDAQ: PXS

 Product Tanker Sector

 The United States, Asia and Middle East are the largest exporters of refined products, accounting for over half of total exports.
 Refining capacity, inventory levels, domestic demand and worldwide arbitrage opportunities can influence the movements within these regions.
 In the past, global shifts in refining capacity and the increase in U.S. crude oil production, led by the rapid expansion of shale-based oil, have been positives for demand of product tankers.
 Global refinery conditions have recently improved, evidenced by higher crack spreads and rising utilization.
-Global throughput is forecasted to increase slightly to an average of 83.2Mb/d in 2025, according to the IEA.
+Global throughput is forecasted to increase slightly to an average of 83.5Mb/d in 2025, according to the IEA.

 Changes in refinery locations have also led to further ton-mile demand for product tankers.
 The emergence of export-oriented, more efficient mega-refineries located near the well-head, e.g., the Middle East, and the reduction of OECD (namely in Europe, Japan and Australia) refining capacity are examples of factors that influence locations of refineries.
-In March 2025, Drewry estimated that 3.2 Mb/d of new capacity (net) is scheduled to come on line between 2024-2028, virtually all non-OECD.
+In September 2025, Drewry estimated that 2.5 Mb/d of new capacity (net) is scheduled to come on line between 2025-2030, virtually all non-OECD.

 Product tankers are differentiated by their coated cargo tanks, predominately epoxy-based paint, which minimize any corrosion from refined petroleum products and facilitate the rapid cleaning of cargo holds.
 Based on carrying capacity, the worldwide product tanker fleet ranges from small tankers under 10,000 deadweight tons (or dwt) carrying capacity to 120,000 dwt.
-A main group of vessels transporting the majority of cargoes consists of 3,254 product tankers which range from 10,000 to 80,000+ dwt and aggregate over 179.5 million dwt as of February 28, 2025 according to Drewry.
-Our area of focus, the Medium Range (or MR2) category represents the largest total carrying capacity at 46.7% (dwt) of the product tanker sector.
+A main group of vessels transporting the majority of cargoes consists of 3,254 product tankers which range from 10,000 to 80,000+ dwt and aggregate over 184.4 million dwt as of August 31, 2025 according to Drewry.
+Our area of focus, the Medium Range (or MR2) category represents the largest total carrying capacity at 46.3% (dwt) of the product tanker sector.
 MRs are considered the workhorse and usually operate in the Atlantic and Pacific basins.
 Customers include major integrated and national oil companies, international commodity trading firms and refiners.

 Tanker operations and vessels are significantly regulated by international conventions, such as SOLAS and MARPOL, class requirements, various governmental health, safety and environmental laws and regulations, including OPA and CERLA, IMO regulations and by other jurisdictions.
 IMO regulations governing CO2 emissions, including Energy Efficiency Existing Index (EEXI) and Carbon Intensity Indicator (CII), which started in 2023, may lead to a reduction /limitation of available vessels This year, the IMO is seeking passage of Net-Zero regulations under MEPC 83.
 If implemented, further carbon reductions would start in 2028, and non-compliant vessels would see material penalties.
 Consequently, older, less efficient vessels would be at a competitive disadvantage, resulting in slower speeds, lower utilization and higher running costs, as well as fragmentation in chartering.
 The independent classification societies certify that a vessel has been built and maintained in accordance with established rules and regulations, including periodic inspections and surveys of the vessel.
 In addition, many charterers have established certain standards to employ vessels carrying refined products guaranteed by strict vetting processes.
 Consequently, quality vessels and flawless operations are paramount within the product tanker industry.